 IPOS has published on its website information on the filing process for a Singapore or PCT patent application, the search and examination procedures in the form of Examination Guidelines for Patent Applications at IPOS, and about its quality management system2.
-IPOS has established links in its website to guide and introduce users to the information, regulations and guidelines concerning the process of obtaining the rights to inventions in Singapore and also under PCT with reference to the WIPO website.
+IPOS has established links in its website to guide and introduce users to the information, regulations and guidelines concerning the process of obtaining the rights to inventions in Singapore and also under the PCT with reference to the WIPO website.
+IPOS' website regularly announces IP courses and programmes available, so that the users/public can register and attend these activities whenever available.